 Please note: Any collaborative or joint-working agreements must be entered into with legal, corporate entities and not with any individual member of staff across primary, secondary and system-level settings.

 The executive summary

-The last stage in the project setup is the publication of an executive summary, which will largely draw from the content issued in the PID.
+The last stage in the project setup is the publication of an executive summary, which will largely draw from the content in the collaborative working agreement.